×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Rimini involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a larger family home.
 Next, you should research the different neighborhoods in Rimini to find one that suits your lifestyle and preferences.
 Some popular areas include Marina Centro, San Giuliano a Mare, and Rivazzurra.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms that list properties for rent or sale in Rimini, such as Immobiliare.it, Casa.it, and Idealista.
 These websites allow you to filter your search based on location, price, size, and other features.
 You can also consider hiring a real estate agent to help you in your search.
 They can provide you with expert advice and access to properties that may not be listed online.
 Once you've found a property you're interested in, you should arrange a viewing.
 This will give you a chance to inspect the property and ask any questions you may have.
 If you're happy with the property, you can then proceed to negotiate the terms of the lease or purchase agreement.
 It's recommended to seek legal advice during this process to ensure your rights are protected.
-Finally, once the agreement is signed, you can move into your new home in Rimini," remarked one member in Rimini.
+Finally, once the agreement is signed, you can move into your new home in Rimini," said one person in Rimini.

 Italian For A WhileItalian For A While